Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/_index.md

 {{< toc >}}

+## High-level contribution flow

+{{< mermaid class="text-center" >}}
+  flowchart TD
+    A[<a href='/Azure-Verified-Modules/contributing/bicep/bicep-contribution-flow/#1-setup-your-azure-test-environment'>1.
+Setup your Azure test environment </a>]
+    B(<a href='/Azure-Verified-Modules/contributing/bicep/bicep-contribution-flow/#1-setup-your-azure-test-environment'>2.
+Fork the module source repository</a>)
+    C(<a href='/Azure-Verified-Modules/contributing/bicep/bicep-contribution-flow/#3-configure-your-ci-environment'>3.
+Configure CI environment </a> <br> For module tests)
+    D[<a href='/Azure-Verified-Modules/contributing/bicep/bicep-contribution-flow/#4-implement-your-contribution'>Implementing your contribution </a><br> Refer to Gitflow Diagram below]
+    E{<a href='/Azure-Verified-Modules/contributing/bicep/bicep-contribution-flow/#5-createupdate-and-run-tests'>Workflow test <br> completed <br> successfully?</a>}
+    F(<a href='/Azure-Verified-Modules/contributing/bicep/bicep-contribution-flow/#6-create-a-pull-request-to-the-public-bicep-registry'>Create a pull request to the upstream repository</a>)
+    A --> B
+    A --> C
+    A --> D
+    D --> E
+    E -->|yes|F
+    E -->|no|D
+{{< /mermaid >}}

+## GitFlow for contributors
+The GitFlow process outlined here introduces a central anchor branch.
+This branch should be treated as if it were a protected branch.
+It serves to synchronize the forked repository with the original upstream repository.
+The use of the anchor branch is designed to give contributors the flexibility to work on several modules simultaneous.
+{{< mermaid class="text-center" >}}
+  %%{init: { 'logLevel': 'debug', 'gitGraph': {'rotateCommitLabel': false}} }%% gitGraph LR:
+      commit id:"Fork Repo"
+      branch anchor
+      checkout anchor
+      commit id:"Sync Upstream/main" type: HIGHLIGHT
+      branch avm-type-provider-resource-workflow
+      checkout avm-type-provider-resource-workflow
+      commit id:"Add Workflow File for Resource/Pattern"
+      branch avm-type-provider-resource
+      checkout main
+      merge avm-type-provider-resource-workflow id: "merge workflow for GitHub Actions Testing" type: HIGHLIGHT checkout avm-type-provider-resource
+      commit id:"Init"
+      commit id:"Patch 1"
+      commit id:"Patch 2"
+      checkout main
+      merge avm-type-provider-resource
+{{< /mermaid >}}

 {{< hint type=note >}}

 Each time in the following sections we refer to 'your xzy', it is an indicator that you have to change something in your own environment.